jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 MR. JUSTICE JACKSON: All of your authorities are in this litigation, aren't they?
 </P><P>
 MR. KORMAN: Yes.
-</P><P>MR. JUSTICE BLACK: The petition asks that we enter a declaratory judgment, or the Court does, stating that the defendants are without right, construing the statutes having to do with public education as requiring the Board to do this.
+</P><p><b>MR. JUSTICE BLACK</b>: The petition asks that we enter a declaratory judgment, or the Court does, stating that the defendants are without right, construing the statutes having to do with public education as requiring the Board to do this.
 That is the first question that has to be decided, isn't it?
 </P><P>
 MR. KORMAN: I think so, sir.
 </P><P>